KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    -  :ref:`OpacNavRight` : Enter HTML that will appear
       below the login box on the right

-   -  :ref:`opacheader` : Enter the HTML that will appear
-      above the search box on the OPAC

    -  :ref:`OPACNoResultsFound` : Enter the HTML that
       will appear when no results are found